antonycourtney/tad/NOTES.md

 [X] Bug: Seemed to get a crash when filling in a value in filter in "Contains..." for string column (quoting issue) [ ] Better naming for DuckDb in data source explorer tree [ ] Specifying a path to a sqlite db file
-[ ] Replace resize handler / ResizeObserver with Blueprint's React supporting one [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
+[X] Replace resize handler / ResizeObserver with Blueprint's React supporting one [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
 MetObjects.csv seems to have a TIMESTAMP [ ] Status bar in footer
 [ ] Query console
+[ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised

 Probably want a way to specify (multiple) data sources and files to open on command line.